mp3butcher/osg4noob/README.md

 #### PMOC cons
 - QtQuick only
 - Not multiview (only one QtQuick view per model)
-- miss some wrapping when classes are forward declared (should evolve to global even if it'd break the pipeline)
+- miss some wrapping when classes are forward declared (should move back to global even if it'd break the pipeline)

 |pmoc features:|
 -------------